Greek Stir FryRecipe posted in: Lunch/Dinner

 Many people think that prawns and shrimp are the same species.
 However, according to Healthline, “they are scientifically distinct because they come from different branches of the crustacean family tree.”
 We love both of them, as they have a similar nutritional profile and taste.
 Both prawns and shrimp are low in calories while being high in protein and omega-3 fatty acids.
 They are also rich in selenium, vitamin B12, iron and phosphorus, says Healthline.

-If you’re looking for an easy and delicious way to get in your daily Protein servings, shrimp and prawns are the perfect low carb option.
+If you’re looking for an easy and delicious way to get in protein, shrimp and prawns are the perfect low carb option.
 These quick-cooking ingredients are very versatile and pair well with a variety of flavors and cuisines.
-For that reason, we feature shrimp in many of our keto friendly recipes here on The Palm Weight Loss Blog!
+For that reason, we feature shrimp in many of our recipes here on The Palm Weight Loss Blog!
 Check out some of our favorites below and keep in mind that you can easily swap prawns into any of these meals:

 - Shrimp Scampi with Zoodles >